This article may contain compensated links. Please read the disclosure for more info.

 So what are the disadvantages?

-The best digital pianos for piano lessons should at a minimum have:
+The best digital piano for starting piano lessons, should at the minimum, have

-Below I have handpicked what I consider a great choice of digital pianos that are for learning to play the piano.
+Below, I have handpicked what I consider a great choice of digital pianos, including all the above, perfect for learning to play the piano.
 This list is not in any particular order.